think-prince/sql_retail_sales_p1/README.md

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-## Author- PRINCE

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.